Doctor-Scott/launcher/README.md

 This will open the main interface

-This has 2 views, scripts and workflows
+This has 2 views, scripts and workflows, use the `tab` key to switch between them

 #### Scripts View
 Run scripts within the script path, the default path for these scripts can be found in the config